lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 * Hetereogeneous effect analysis/subgroup analysis: Possible introduction of mitigation strategy
 * Conditional variance modeling: Also a way of understanding change in the shape (conditional kurtosis? don't think anyone ever does that)
-* Change in Gini, change in Entropy
+* Change in Gini, change in Entropy, change in https://en.wikipedia.org/wiki/Income_inequality_metrics#Gini_index
 * Many variables: Quantile regression is a good framework

 # DGP